Thursday, July 14, 2022

 beer makers, glass blowers, fishermen and wood carvers.

 IF YOU HAVE not been to Skagway, you'll want to make this stop, even if for only a day on a cruise.
-You'll traverse the famously steep Chilkoot trail and see sweeping mountain views during your climb toward Canada.
+We've visited a half-dozen times, and recommend NCL's sleek and inviting Bliss which makes all the important Alaska stops, departing from Seattle.
+Once in Skagway, traverse the steep Chilkoot trail to see sweeping mountain views as you climb from ship to train toward Canada.

-Sure, there's plenty to do in Skagway if you're here for several days: dog sledding, gold rush history and an interesting main street with restored buildings.
-But this time, we left colorful Skagway behind, to climb a steep grade past gorgeous falls, gulches, canyons and riverbeds still white with winter's snow, heading to White Pass Summit the international boundary between the U.S. and Canada.
+THERE'S PLENTY to do in Skagway if you're here for several days: dog sledding, gold rush history and an interesting main street with restored buildings.
+We left our "Blissful" comforts and Skagway behind, to climb past gorgeous falls, gulches, canyons and riverbeds white with winter's snow, heading to White Pass Summit's international boundary between U.S. and Canada.

 As spring comes, the mountains green up and on the curves,